RISE-Dependable-Transport-Systems/SUFI/Parse outputs/ReadMe-Parse.md

-The example of the code is given below:
+The example of the code is given as below:

 =========================Related piece of the code=====================================